Even with the arrival of the NBN, cordless phones continue to be an important communication option for many homes.

 A panel of users receive calls in a quiet environment and assess speech clarity, volume, and line and background noise on each model.
 Sound quality is also assessed while making and receiving a call.

 Account for 20% of the CHOICE Expert Rating.

 We time how long each phone takes to run out of charge while in talking use, and also record the claimed standby time.

 After fully charging each phone's battery, our testers set the phones to talk and record how long each takes to go flat.
 A perfect score of 100% is awarded to a model still operating after 24 hours.

 Volume levels are measured using a decibel meter, placed one metre horizontally away from the base of the phone.
 We measure the volume of the handset and base ringer, the speaker in the handset and the earpiece.

 Answering machine score

-Our tester looks at ease of use and set-up when creating a message and managing calls, as well as sound clarity and quality for the machine message and the caller message.
+Our testers looks at ease of use and set-up when creating a message and managing calls, as well as sound clarity and quality for the machine and caller message.

 - Charging times are rounded to the nearest 30 minutes.

-- Answering machine performance is scored and shown in the table, but does not contribute to overall score.
-This allows direct comparisons to be made between landline phones with and without an answering machine.
+- While answering machine performance is scored, it doesn't contribute to the CHOICE Expert Rating.
+This allows direct comparisons to be made between landline phones with or without an answering machine.